-This paper looks at aspects of the relationships between art, taxidermy, bio-politics and the shifting representations of Darwinian evolutionary theory within the history of the Darwin Museum, Moscow from 1907 to 2009, using images belonging to the Darwin Museum and to the RIA Novosti photolibrary in London.
+This paper looks at aspects of the relationships between art, science and the shifting interpretations of evolutionary theory within the history of the Darwin Museum, Moscow from 1907 to 2009.
+[SLIDE 2] The museum began in 1907, with a collection of stuffed birds belonging to the founder, Dr Aleksandr Kots.
+Today it is the leading natural history museum in Russia.